-Where an adult feels unable to raise a concern about poor safeguarding practice within Cognita or where they feel that their concern is not being addressed, they can raise their concern externally using either of the routes below:
+Where an adult feels unable to raise a concern about poor safeguarding practice within Cognita through the above options or where they feel that their concern is not being addressed, they can raise their concern externally using either of the routes below:

-- Guidance can be found at https://www.gov.uk/whistleblowing - The NSPCC whistleblowing helpline is available for adults who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - lines are available from 8:00am to 8:00pm, Monday to Friday, or email: help@nspcc.org.uk
+- Government guidance can be found here. - The NSPCC whistleblowing helpline is available for adults who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 lines are available from 8:00am to 8:00pm, Monday to Friday, or email: help@nspcc.org.uk